FreakillGod/StoreYTF/readme.md

-this project is for Youth India Foundataion internship
+this project is for Youth India Foundation internship

 ## the tokens are stored in headers
-## default like for stores localhost:5000/api/v1/products
+## default link for stores localhost:5000/api/v1/products
 ## default link for admin for signup and registration localhost:5000/api/v1/auth/  (login/register)